A peek at Teva Pharmaceutical Industries Limited (TEVA): Who has invested in It?

 Teva Pharmaceutical Industries Limited (TEVA) Insider Activity

-Still, SEC filings show that on Mar 03, Nazzi Gianfranco (EVP, International Markets) disposed off 548 shares at an average price of $11.77 for $6448.0.
-The insider now directly holds 19,315 shares of Teva Pharmaceutical Industries Limited (TEVA).
+Still, SEC filings show that on Mar 17, O’Grady Brendan P. (EVP, North America Commercial) disposed off 470 shares at an average price of $7.16 for $3367.0.
+The insider now directly holds 14,868 shares of Teva Pharmaceutical Industries Limited (TEVA).

 Teva Pharmaceutical Industries Limited (TEVA): Who are the competitors?